chfrank-cgn/Rancher/aks-cluster/retina/README.md

 ## Retina Agent

-The first part of the observability stack in the Retina Agent:
+The first part of the observability stack is the Retina Agent:

 - `00-roles.yaml` has the agent service account and role bindings
 - `01-config.yaml` has the agent configuration